jamesparsloe/llm.speech/README.md

 - [ ] Streaming inference with SNAC decoder
 - [ ] Add DDP - just training on single 4090s currently
 - [ ] `torch.compile` not completely working (CUDA Graphs aren't being used for some reason) I need to take a deeper look
+- [ ] Add prompting to try and force a specific speaker

 ## Acknowledgements